 How Do I Persuade My Cat To Wear A Collar?

 We’re glad you asked.
+“My cat won’t wear a collar” is something we hear a lot.
 As with anything that relates to making a cat do something it doesn’t want to do, this can be difficult.
 You certainly shouldn’t just grab it and shove the collar on.
 You’ll have an angry, traumatised cat.
 Shortly after that you’ll probably have a torn collar.
 Your cat is also unlikely to let you attempt to try again any time soon!
 Patience and reassurance are the two skills you’ll need for this task.
 We’ve broken it down into steps for you.

 - Choose Your Moment Wisely.
 If your cat is charging around your house, this is not a good time.
 You need a relaxed cat who’s more open to being approached.
 Mealtimes are a good bet, because they’re distracted!
 A cat who’s been asleep on your lap for a while is also a good contender.
 Sleepy cats are passive cats!